NorthArchitecture/Silent-Rails/ARCHITECTURE.md

 * **Handshake Scoping**: Each transaction generates a unique `HandshakeState` account.
 These accounts are scoped to their specific `RailState` via PDAs, preventing global transaction graph sniffing.
 * **Deterministic Routing**: Storage addresses are calculated off-chain using predictable seeds, enabling **66ms** fragment retrieval without the need for expensive blockchain indexing.
 * **State Isolation**: This fragmented structure breaks the linkability of transactions for third-party observers, while remaining fully reconstitutable for authorized auditors via the `audit_seal`.

+---
+*Note: The Sentinel-Core logic and O(1) state-lookup mechanisms described here are protected under the North Architecture Sovereign License.
+Any unauthorized reproduction for commercial purposes is prohibited.*